13.2. Template Functions

 }

 The min template function and fundamental data types.
-The template function min, prototyped in the <algorithm> header file, detects the arguments are type int and automatically returns an int.
+The template function min, prototyped in the <algorithm> header file, detects that the arguments are type int and automatically returns an int.
 The fundamental data types inherently define their natural ordering.

 #include <iostream>